magma/S1APTester/README.md

 TEST_IP_BLOCK = "192.168.128.0/24"
 ```

-Magma has reserved 12 IP addresses for internal testing purpose and therefore
+Magma has reserved 11 IP addresses for internal purpose and 2 IP addresses
+(Subnet Zero and All-Ones Subnet) are not allocatable.
+Therefore, with the mask
-with the mask value of n, the maximum number of UE IP addresses allowed will be
+value of n, the maximum number of UE IP addresses allowed will be
 ((2^(32-n)) - 13).

 ```